yavilarobledo/i501_Final_Project/README.md

 - **Other Details**: Time of data collection, source

 ## Algorithm Description
 The app is filtering data based on user-selected criteria, including city, pets allowed, and price range.
-Additional features like filtering by square footage and amenities, as well as visualization tools, may be implemented for enhanced usability.

 ## Tools Used
 - **Streamlit**: Used to create the web app, providing an easy way to build interactive user interfaces.
 - **Pandas**: For data manipulation and filtering operations.
-- **Folium** (or **pydeck**): Optional, for map-based visualizations.
+- **pydeck**: For map-based visualizations.
 - **Python**: Primary programming language used for the backend logic.
 - **GitHub**: Version control system used to track changes and collaborate.